velartrill/velartrill.github.io/orig/reunited.md

 The quartermaster eyes Livkir as he reaches for a slate.
 "The 1387 vintage?" he asks.
 "Someone lose a bet or something?"

+-- saluin meeting
+-- upcoming wargames offworld
+-- saluin volunteers to be one of those staying behind, in order to take care of niltar & cas, she's aghast and feels horribly guilty
+-- saluin arranges permission for niltar and livkir to travel out of tegvar to meet cassil at a train station -- they wind up on the same train with lisuan, who is travelling to a neighboring rantal to attend a leadership seminar of some sort
+-- they meet up with cassil. on the way back, they lose contact with tegvar -- slave-raiders from imperial space take advantage of skeleton crew of adults when everyone else has shipped out to try and kidnap the kids, lisuan and cassi have to organize resistance and force them out
+-- where did the raiders get their intel?
+MYSTERY1